allthingstalk/raspberrypi-python-client/README.md

     - Push button to A2
     - Led light to D4
   2. Create the device in the IOT platform.
-  3. Open the 'Shield_Demo.py' template script: `sudo nano Shield_Demo.py`
+  3. Modify the template script 'Shield_Demo.py' : `sudo nano Shield_Demo.py`
-  3. fill in the missing strings: replace deviceId, clientId, clientKey.
+fill in the missing strings: replace deviceId, clientId, clientKey.
 Optionally change/add the sensor & actuator names, pins, descriptions, types.
   4. Run the script: `python Shield_Demo.py`